Will there be a legitimate public debate about the city’s new property-tax system before it’s set in stone?

 The Nutter administration is in the midst of fixing the city’s broken property-tax system, which has incorrectly valued people’s homes for years.
 It expects to mail out notices this fall informing owners of their new property values.

 But under state law, Council must set a property-tax rate by June 30.
 Tax bills are calculated based on this rate as well as how much properties are worth according to the city.

 This means that the new rate will be law before residents have a key piece of information — how much their homes are worth — and so they won’t know exactly how their property-tax bills will be affected.
-According to the Nutter administration, the numbers simply won’t be ready by
+According to the Nutter administration, the numbers simply won’t be ready by this spring.

 In a press release, former City Controller candidate Brett Mandel said this awkward timing will shortchange the public debate about property-tax changes, which have the potential to seriously affect residents, neighborhoods and development throughout the city.

 “We taxpayers just won’t know how much extra we will pay until it is far too late to protest,” said Mandel, who has been critical of the Nutter administration in the past.
 He filed a lawsuit last year that asked the Common Pleas Court to declare that the current property-tax system is illegal, but it was dismissed.